maxmohash/testng-results-xml-parser/README.md

 `python testng_results_parser.py`

-## or you can use the Makefile commands in this repo to install everything by the below given commands:
+## You can also Use Makefile commands to install everything:

 `make clean freshstart`